 Mount Olive supports the LWR Coffee Project which offers a fair, just and equitable marketplace for small-scale farmers around the world.
 Fair Trade coffee is served on Sunday morning and is available for purchase in the gathering area.

 By walking and working together, we seek to accompany our sisters and brothers in Colombia.
 Accompaniment is the process of walking together in a solidarity that practices interdependence and mutuality.
 Mount Olive aims to live out accompaniment in relationships with our Colombian companions in a manner that is mutual, inclusive, vulnerable, empowering, and sustainable.
-We are excited to announce that Mount Olive’s companion congregation in Colombia is Lluvias de Gracia in Porvenir, Bogota.
-We look forward to connecting with the mission congregation in 2018.
-Please help us and pray for this new companion in ministry.
-Visit the Mission Colombia Blog to find out more about the exciting work being done.
-Also, check out Curtis and Katie Cline’s blog, they are our Missionaries in Colombia.
+We are excited to announce that Mount Olive’s companion congregation is Emmanuel in Paz de Ariporo.
+Emmanuel is also home to one of our Lutheran schools in Colombia which matches perfectly with Mount Olive’s commitment to education ministry.
+We continue to provide scholarship funding for students each month through our giving to the education ministry of the Lutheran Church of Colombia (IELCO).

 You may not know that Mount Olive built the first dining hall for Hull High School in Kijota, Tanzania, many years ago, when that school only housed 30 students.
 Now Hull High School, an important ministry partner of ours, has grown to over 200 students!
 Needless to say, the dining hall we built is now completely insufficient.
 Students generally eat outdoors these days.
-Because this is a crucial part of the campus, and because Mount Olive built the first one, we want to build the new dining hall at Hull High School.
-The cost has been estimated at $30,000.
-As part of the 60th anniversary fund, we hope to raise that money this year – indeed, as soon as possible, so that the construction can begin.
-Be praying and preparing now for your support of this important ministry.
+Because this is a crucial part of the campus, and because Mount Olive built the first one, we raised $30,000 as part of our 60th anniversary celebration to build a new and larger dining hall, which was completed in 2020.
+Our Hull High School Scholarship Fund continues to provide a limited number of scholarships for students in need each year.